The Ultimate Guide to Securing an LLC Business Loan

 The difference comes down to who (or what) is liable for the loan.
-Specifically, with an LLC business loan, the LLC is technically the borrower.
+Specifically, the LLC is technically the borrower with an LLC business loan.

-In theory, this means that if your LLC gets approved for a business loan, the lender can only come after the LLC’s assets.
-Unfortunately, the reality is more complicated than this because usually, you’ll need to provide a personal guarantee.
+In theory, if your LLC gets approved for a business loan, the lender can only come after the LLC’s assets.
+Unfortunately, the reality is more complicated because you’ll usually need to provide a personal guarantee.
 This eliminates your liability protection, but more on that later.

 Even without liability protection, there are benefits of LLC business loans.
 In addition to tax return savings, getting a business loan with an LLC helps you build your business credit.

-So, if you’re trying to finance your business, it’s worth familiarizing yourself with LLC business loans.
-This post will educate you on LLC business loans so that you can determine if it’s the right funding option for you.
+Therefore, if you’re trying to finance your business, it’s worth familiarizing yourself with LLC business loans.
+This blog post will educate you on LLC business loans to determine if it’s the right loan option for you.

 What is an LLC Business Loan?